Minnehaha Falls Trail

 Near the banks of Lake Rabun, Falls Creek cascades down into a beautiful forest, forming one of North Georgia’s most popular waterfalls.
 Minnehaha Falls spills over a cliff in a gorgeous, multi-tiered falls before continuing downstream to the Lake Rabun shore.
 The trail is exceptionally short, and an easy one as well.
 But it’s well worth a visit on a warm spring or summer afternoon to catch views of this outstandingly beautiful waterfall.

-The beauty of the taller, multi-tiered North Georgia Minnehaha Falls, despite the trail’s short length, makes it well-worth a visit, and makes it especially kid-friendly, too.
+The beauty of this taller, multi-tiered North Georgia waterfall, despite the trail’s short length, makes it well-worth a visit.
+It’s especially kid-friendly, too.

 Minnehaha Falls Trail: the hike

-The hike departs the trailhead, marked with a green diamond and the number 147 off the unpaved Bear Gap Road near Lakemont, Georgia (view maps and driving directions).
+The hike departs the trailhead, marked with a green diamond and the number 147, located off the unpaved Bear Gap Road near Lakemont, Georgia (view maps and driving directions).
 The hike ascends a wooden staircase, trekking southwest toward the waterfall.

 The hike gently rolls elevation, trekking on a well-worn trail beside Falls Creek.
 Gnarly-branched rhododendron cover the landscape; their blue-green leaves a contrast to Georgia’s iron-rich, orange-tinged soil.
 The rhododendron’s thick, leathery leaves are evergreen, making the hike green and color-filled hike in any season.

 The waterfall quickly becomes audible, thundering down into the creek valley.
-Several smaller waterfalls form Minnehaha’s lower falls, visible from the trail between thickets of dense rhododendron.
+Several smaller waterfalls form the waterfall’s lower falls, visible from the trail between thickets of dense rhododendron.

 The hike reaches Minnehaha Falls at just under .2 mile, entering a clearing below the waterfall.
 Several enormous, scattered boulders dot the landscape below the falls.
 The crest of the waterfall towers overhead, Falls Creek spilling from down over sharply angled terraces.

-After admiring the falls from a distance, the hike retraces its outbound steps on the Minnehaha Falls Trail, reaching Bear Gap Road at just under .4 mile.
+After admiring the falls from a distance, the hike retraces its outbound steps, reaching the Bear Gap Road trailhead at just under .4 mile and completing the adventure.

 Note: slippery rocks and fast moving water can be extremely dangerous!
 Please don’t climb, stand on, swim near, or jump from any waterfall.